How To Search For Theorems In Lean 4

 2. SEARCH

 You submit the distilled search query to the vector search engine.
-It retuns a number of theorems to you.
+It returns a number of theorems to you.
 You decide which theorem looks good based on its signature.
 You copypaste it into your editor.

 3. TYPE PUZZLE